Rokos Capital Management: History

-2022 began on an optimistic note when, despite record losses, RCM attracted $1 billion of new investment.
+In 2022, RCM attracted $1 billion of new investment.
 Bloomberg's Mark Gilbert commented, “Handing $1 billion to a hedge fund manager who lost a record 26% last year might seem like the ultimate example of throwing good money after bad.
 But the customers bankrolling an expansion of the $12 billion firm run by billionaire, Chris Rokos, know exactly what they’re doing – backing an investor who swings for the fences in the expectation that the good years will overcompensate for the bad.
 That’s the point of the asset class.”

 Gilbert continued, “Rokos, who was a founding partner of Brevan Howard Asset Management LLP, has a proven track record of making money in the past quarter of a century.
 Documents filed as part of a lawsuit he initiated in 2014 to annul restrictions on him setting up his own shop, revealed he generated $165 million for Goldman Sachs between 1995 and 1997.
 He then joined Credit Suisse, producing $340 million between 1999 and 2001.
 During his tenure at Brevan Howard, Rokos delivered almost $4 billion in profit.”

 In June 2022, the Financial Times reported that high levels of inflation and supply chain bottlenecks had created the best conditions for hedge funds trading bonds and currency markets since the 2008 financial crisis.
 For the six months ending June 30, 2022, RCM reported gains of 12%.